jaxankey/Virtual-Game-Table/README.md

 Windows
  1. Install [Node.js](https://nodejs.org/): Download the appropriate windows installer and run it.
- 2. Run `start-server-windows.bat` and optionally type the game name and port when prompted.
+ 2. Double-click `start-server-windows.bat` and optionally type the game name and port when prompted.

 You can also launch a server directly with a command similar to `node server.js cards 37777`.
 A successfully booted server should declare something like `listening on port 37777` after initializing.
 At this point, you can test the server by opening a few browser windows side-by-side and typing in the address `localhost:37777`.
 Things moving around in one window should also move around in the other.
 Push a few buttons, click a few things, see what happens.